What are the Signs of Overwatering? And do you know How to Save an Overwatered Plant? Understand everything in this informative article.

 - Once the roots are pruned, sterilize your pruning tool again.

-- Now choose a new pot with proper drainage holes or sterilize the old one and fill it with new soil.
+- Choose a new pot with proper drainage holes or sterilize the old one and fill it with new soil.

-- Now plant the affected plant in that pot as you usually do and water it normal water or with cold chamomile tea.
+- Plant the affected plant in that pot as you usually do and water it with normal water or with cold chamomile tea.
 Chamomile tea works as a mild fungicide and prevents damping off due to its antimicrobial properties.

 - Keep the pot in a spot that is bright and receives filtered sunlight or several hours of morning sunlight until the plant is recovering.